xored/q7.examples.jacoco/README.md

 [pom]: https://github.com/xored/q7.examples.jacoco/blob/master/q7tests/pom.xml

 [JaCoCo][jacoco] has the [Maven plugin][maven-plugin], to add it to our Maven build, we need a Maven plugin repository to fetch it from.
-Unfortunately, JaCoCo snapshots repository is broken at the time this text was written, August 2012, so we will fetch an outdated version from [The Central Repository][central-repo]:
+Unfortunately, JaCoCo snapshots repository is broken at the time this text was written, August 2012, so we will fetch an outdated version from the [The Central Repository][central-repo]:

     <pluginRepository>
         <id>central</id>